bstaple1/MTGA_Draft_17Lands/README.md

             - The average CMC of all of the creatures must be 3.68 or less.
             - The deck has 18 lands.
     - Notes:
-        - The CMC average and land requirements were derived from this article: https://strategy.channelfireball.com/all-strategy/mtg/channelmagic-articles/how-many-lands-do-you-need-to-consistently-hit-your-land-drops/
+        - The CMC average and land requirements were derived from this [article](https://strategy.channelfireball.com/all-strategy/mtg/channelmagic-articles/how-many-lands-do-you-need-to-consistently-hit-your-land-drops/)
         - The deck distribution and CMC requirements can result in the inclusion of some poor-performing cards.
             Example: If the user has a pool of white and blue cards, and the only 3-drops are Acquisition Octopus (53.7% for WU) and Guardians of Oboro (50.7% for WU), then the suggester will include those two cards to fulfill the 3-drop requirement (3 Aggro/3 Mid/3 Control).
         - The rating consists of the combined GIHWR of all of the cards minus penalties for not adhering to the deck requirements.